The Subaru OBD1 system is the predecessor to the OBD2 system the following is how you retrieve the codes with the code definition table below.

-Next, locate the computer which is located under the dash near
+Locate the computer which is located under the dash near the driver’s side.

 Code 11 Crank angle sensor fault